 "We launched Lax4Community because we wanted more families to experience the same sense of community and lifelong connections that our families have experienced as players, parents, coaches and volunteers with thriving youth and high school lacrosse programs,” said Jennifer Daniels, President of Lax4Community.

 Board Member Kathleen Oswald added, “Just a single season of lacrosse with its equipment requirements can create a significant financial burden for many families.
 Plus, several areas in and around Atlanta still lack experienced coaches and volunteers, making it difficult for new youth lacrosse programs to thrive for the long-term.
-Lax4Community aims to address both these challenges through cost-effective equipment rentals, as well as youth program grants and support services.”
+Lax4Community aims to address both these challenges through cost-effective equipment rentals, as well as youth and high school program grants and support services.”

 “There is no other sport that brings people closer,” said Chris Kelly, Board Member.
 “That’s what Lax4Community is all about… connecting more lacrosse players, families and communities through our shared love of the game."

 From 2007 through 2019, AJO4LAX served the Georgia lacrosse community by encouraging teens to make good choices, as well as bringing new families to the sport with cost effective equipment rentals.
 Dedicated to the memory of Pope HS attackman Andrew Oswald, the fund also supported players through college scholarships and lacrosse program grants.
 The “4” in Lax4Community honors both the legacy of community created by AJO4LAX and the love of the game inspired by Andrew Oswald, who wore jersey #4.